pablodecm/phd_thesis/src/103_chapter_3.md

-mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such the mass of a intermediate particle resonance (e.g. the Higgs mass $m_H$) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects, which are not discusses in this work).
-Those parametric proxies can then be used compared with the theoretical predictions of the SM or the alternative considered, in order to exclude or constrain its fundamental parameters.
+mentioned, the former is proportional to the cross section of the signal processes $\sigma_S$ while the latter can include properties such the mass of a intermediate particle resonance (e.g. the Higgs mass $m_\textrm{H}$) or the general behaviour of the differential distribution (i.e. using unfolding methods to remove the experimental effects, which are not discusses in this work).
+Those parametric proxies can then be used by comparing them with the theoretical predictions of the SM or the alternative considered, in order to exclude or constrain its fundamental parameters.